 Mount Isa Youth Shelter was established in 1983 to assist homeless youth in Mount Isa and regional areas.
 The youth shelter service provides crisis support to young people who are homeless, or at risk of homelessness, and move them towards independent living or family reconciliation where appropriate.

 The Youth Shelter is a ten bed facility that can cater for both males and females and any young person between the ages of 16—25 can refer into the service.
 Young people can self refer or an organisation can refer a young person to the Shelter.
-The Youth Shelter is funded for short term crisis accommodation meaning the maximum length of stay is 3 months.

 Mount Isa Youth Shelter is staffed 24 hours, 7 days a week and our friendly, caring staff is always available to assist and support young people in crisis.